diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 The chosen environment name is set as root HDFS folder for all data processed by schedoscope.
 The full path looks like `/hdp/${env}/${package_name}/${ViewName}`.

-Change directory to `schedoscope/schedoscope-tutorial` and [[execute|Open Street Map Tutorial#execution]] the tutorial using your own hadoop cluster:
+Go into directory `schedoscope/schedoscope-tutorial` and [[execute|Open Street Map Tutorial#execution]] the tutorial using your own hadoop cluster:

     [cloudera@quickstart schedoscope-tutorial]$ mvn exec:java